 City School System Addressed Revised Expanded AP Spurring Colleges Expanding FAFSA Addressed SPED chronic Suspension and and of Education (7) (8) Over- absenteeism (4) Discipline gifted/talented identification (9) Policies (5) programs (6) teachers with advanced certification.
 District of Working to Expanding the Columbia ensure that AP teacher residency courses and partnership to SAT prep attract more Males opportunities of Color to teach are equitable and lead in the and available district. throughout the district.
-Duval County Built the Revised student Redesigned the Meeting with local Will begin Implementing the Performance code of conduct eligibility colleges of collecting quarterly GRASP Academy Matters data to incorporate protocol to education on data on numbers of for dyslexic base with an restorative gifted programs academic, cultural, Males of Color students early warning justice, in- to expand and social needs of who have system that school minority Males of Color completed FAFSA Implementing includes suspensions, participation. form.
-Tier III reading attendance parent Beginning to and math needs. conferences, and Expanded collect data on Set goals to have intervention Attendance plan teacher PD accelerated effectiveness of District School programs in all and policies will courses in every teacher college Counseling Office elementary identify Implementing district high graduates with to increase schools. students with mental health, school- Males of Color. attendance at excessive positive including AP, Financial Aid Electronic data absences for behavior IB, AICE, dual Expanding "Call Nights at each high system will allow early support, and enrollment, and Me Mister" school as well as tracking of intervention. classroom industry program to recruit College Goal academic and management certification.
-Black males into Sunday held each behavioral Shifting all training for all Saw teaching. spring. interventions even truancy officers participation by
+Duval County Built the Revised student Redesigned the Meeting with local Will begin Implementing the Performance code of conduct eligibility colleges of collecting quarterly GRASP Academy Matters data to incorporate protocol to education on data on numbers of for dyslexic base with an restorative gifted programs academic, cultural, Males of Color students early warning justice, in- to expand and social needs of who have T 1 4 system that school minority Males of Color completed FAFSA Implementing includes suspensions, participation.
+Daniumium 4. form.
+Tier III reading attendance parent F 1 - 1 Beginning to 0-41-4-1 and math needs. conferences, and Expanded accelerated collect data on effectiveness of Set goals to have District School intervention Attendance plan teacher PD Counseling Office programs in all and policies will Implementing courses in every teacher college graduates with to increase elementary schools. identify Implementing mental health, district high school- Males of Color. attendance at SCHOOIS. students with excessive positive including AP, IVIAICS OF COIDE.
+Financial Aid Electronic data absences for behavior IB, AICE, dual Expanding "Call Nights at each high system will allow early support, and enrollment, and Me Mister" school as well as tracking of intervention. classroom industry program to recruit College Goal academic and miter vention. management certification.
+Black males into Sunday held each behavioral Shifting all training for all Saw teaching. spring. interventions even truancy officers duming for all participation by spring. tradite y officers participation by